STAND. COM. REP. NO. 50

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO GROUND TRANSPORTATION,"
+"A BILL FOR AN ACT RELATING TO OCEAN HEALTH CONSENSUS,"

-As affirmed by the record of votes of the members of your Committee on Energy & Environmental Protection that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 393, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 393, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+As affirmed by the records of votes of the members of your Committees on Water, Land, Agriculture, and Hawaiian Affairs and Education that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 1093, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 1093, S.D.
+1, and be referred to the Committee on Ways and Means.